William I of Württemberg: Politics

 In October 1820 a manuscript entitled Manuskript aus Süddeutschland (Manuscript from Southern Germany) was published in London.
 The book contained a review of the historical development and the political situation in Germany.
 It called for a further mediatisation of small countries in Germany to the four central states of Bavaria, Saxony, Hanover and Württemberg, which together should form a counterweight to the great powers of Prussia and Austria.
 It was suggested Württemberg should gain Baden, the principalities of Hohenzollern-Hechingen and Hohenzollern-Sigmaringen, as well as Alsace.
 Soon it became known that the published name of the author and editor of the book were fake.
 The real author was Friedrich Ludwig Lindner (1772–1845), who was somewhat of a personal assistant to William.
 It was assumed that William was behind this idea and that Lindner acted as his ghostwriter.
 The manuscript caused diplomatic tensions between Prussia and Austria on one side and Württemberg on the other.
 At the Congress of Verona in 1822, the great powers of Austria, Prussia and Russia launched an isolation on Württemberg.
 In the spring of 1823, diplomatic relations were broken off, the foreign minister, Count Wintzingerode, and the Bundestag envoy, Freiherr von Wangenheim, resigned.
 The popularity of William rose in liberal circles.
 Reprisals, however, meant that William had to give in.
 In November 1824 Württemberg agreed to an extension of the anti-liberal Carlsbad Decrees.

 After the successful French July Revolution of 1830, the Liberals were buoyant in most of Europe, as well as in Württemberg.
-The struggle for freedom in Poland against Russia in 1830/1831 reinforced this trend.
+The November Uprising in Congress Poland against Russia in 1830/1831 reinforced this trend.
 In December 1831, the Liberals won the elections to the second chamber of the Württemberg Landtag.
 At the Hambach Festival on 27 May 1832, in which Hambach Castle in the Rhineland-Palatinate was a backdrop for liberal and democratic rallies, the call for banned political gatherings was answered.
 William moved to convene the parliament elected in 1831 for over a year until 15 January 1833.
 After the dissolution of parliament on 22 March, elections were held in April, and Friedrich Römer's liberals again emerged victorious.